 The district enjoys a partnership with Butler Community College that allows high school students the opportunity to earn college credit hours.
 The district also participates in the Butler County Special Education Interlocal #638 and the South Central Kansas Education Service Center.
 Andover employs counselors and nurses in each building, has intervention and prevention teams available to work with at-risk students, employs paraprofessionals to assist librarians and teachers and has active parent volunteer organizations that enhance learning experiences.

-Members of the Andover Public Schools Board of Education are President Melinda Fritze, Vice President Josh Wells, Matt Forney, Marci Fugarino, Carly Haynes, Bob Baier and Scott Wilson.
+Members of the Andover Public Schools Board of Education are President Melinda Fritze, Vice President Josh Wells, Matt Forney, Marci Fugarino, Carly Haynes and Bob Baier.

 Living in Andover